• Skip to primary navigation

 Here’s what you’ll need to make a Crockpot Whole Chicken:

-a roasting chicken – These are usually available in sealed plastic bags in the meat department.
+a roasting chicken – You can find whole raw chicken in sealed plastic bags in the meat department of the grocery store.
+It may be labeled roaster or just whole chicken.
 When you see a sale, stock up as they freeze well.
+If you prefer, you can cook many bone-in chicken breasts this way as well.

 seasoned salt – I make homemade seasoned salt, but you can use any spice blend you like as well as plain old salt and pepper.
-Sometimes I give it a heavy sprinkling of dried onion flakes as well as salt, pepper, and garlic powder.
-Consider thyme, herbes de provence, rosemary, oregano, basil, or sage to add to your seasoning.
+Sometimes I give it a heavy sprinkling of dried onion flakes as well as salt, black pepper, onion powder and garlic powder.
+Consider dried or fresh herbs, like thyme, herbes de provence, rosemary, oregano, basil, or sage to add to your seasoning.
 The possibilities are endless!

-• whole chicken on tray with giblets in the corner of the tray.
+chicken on tray with pats of butter under the skin.

-• whole chicken with butter pats under the skin with knife and giblets nearby.
+the chicken with knobs of butter under the skin and seasoned salt atop.

 1. Place the chicken on a tray to catch drips and contain the mess.
 Pat the chicken dry and remove the neck and giblets from inside the bird.
 Sometimes they are packed in a bag, sometimes not.
 You can use these for cooking, like in homemade stock, or discard.
 Your choice.
 (I ditch them usually.)